 (b) the debtor has failed to comply with a duty under section 251J;

 (c) a bankruptcy order has been made in relation to the debtor; or

-(d) the debtor has made a proposal under Part 8 (or has notified the official receiver of his intention to do so).
+(d) the debtor has made a proposal under Part 8 (or has

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.